Short-tailed field vole: Breeding

 Field voles are induced ovulators.
 The short-tailed field vole breeds throughout the year but the breeding season peaks in spring and summer.
 The nest is made on or just under the surface of the ground, often in a clump of grass or sedge.
 The gestation period is about three weeks and up to a dozen young are borne.
 These grow rapidly, suckle for twelve days and leave the nest at twenty one days, reaching sexual maturity soon afterwards.
 Like the common vole, the short-tailed field vole is subject to population explosions when conditions are right.
 Females become pregnant again soon after parturition.
 The pregnancy rate is nearly 100% in late spring but falls during midsummer only to rise again later.
 Mortality in the nest is about 20% but may rise to 50% in the middle of summer when the digestibility of the food supplies fall.
 Life expectancy is about two years but is lower for spring-born individuals than for ones born later in the year.

 Male field voles maintain a territory but females just have a home range which may overlap with that of a neighbour.
 After leaving the nest, young female voles remain in or near their mother's home range but young males are forced to disperse by the aggressiveness of the adult males.
 Female field voles sometimes spontaneously move in the time gap between weaning one litter and producing the next, a phenomenon typical of this species.
 One of the causes of the large population swings that occur in the short-tailed field vole is the scramble competition which comes into play when the most desirable food plants are less available in mid summer.
 At this time litter sizes may fall, growth rates slow down, there may be increased mortality of young in the nest, adults may lose weight and some may die.
 Similar competition can occur in winter when the availability of greenstuff fails and starvation ensues.

-Status
+Conservation status

 The short-tailed field vole is common over most of its very wide range, although thinning out towards the peripheries and may be locally scarce where conditions are less suitable.
 The population seems stable over the long term though there are marked fluctuations from year to year.
 The IUCN in its Red List of Threatened Species has therefore listed it as being of "Least Concern".